Comparison

 How many bookmakers does OddsPapi cover?

-Its own pages state varying figures — 300+ in the homepage body, 350+ in the homepage title and blog, and 370 in blog posts (one shows its bookmakers endpoint returning that count; another states it as verified live in May 2026).
+Its own pages state varying figures: 300+ in the homepage body, 350+ in the homepage title and blog, and 370 in blog posts (one shows its bookmakers endpoint returning that count, another states it as verified live in May 2026).
 The figure is not independently pinned down, and the comparison doesn't turn on it: it turns on output shape.
-OddsRelay's own figure — 60+ UK bookmakers — is verifiable on the live coverage dashboard.
+OddsRelay's own figure, 140+ bookmakers across a 20-country network, is published on the live coverage dashboard.

 Keep comparing